Nematic-orbit coupling and nematic density waves in spin-1 condensates

 The eigenvalues of the $8 \times 8$ Bogoliubov matrix containing the block matrices ${\bf M}_{ij}$ in Eq.~(\ref{eqn:double-well-bogoliubov-hamiltonian-supplementary-material}), are obtained by performing a Bogoliubov transformation that diagonalizes the Hamiltonian while preserving the bosonic commutation relations.
 For this purpose, we use the metric matrix

 and obtain the eight eigenvalues numerically.
 As expected four eigenvalues are positive and four are negative, but the negative eigenvalues can be made positive by a particle-hole transformation.
-Thus, in Fig.~\ref{fig:three} of the main text, we plot the dispersion of the four collective modes found and indicate that two of them are linear and two are quadratic at low momenta.
+Thus, in Fig.~3 of the main text, we plot the dispersion of the four collective modes found and indicate that all four of them are linear at low momenta.
 All the modes are affected by the nematic-orbit coupling as discussed in the main text, where we also provide a qualitative analysis of the nature of the modes based on in-phase and out-phase relations of the corresponding eigenvectors of the Bogoliubov matrix.
 The building block of the analysis of the modes is that, if there were no spin-spin interactions, the double-well for spins $1$ and ${\bar 1}$ would be independent from each other.
-This means that each independent system would exhibit a linear and a quadratic mode, which would be the same for spin components $1$ and ${\bar 1}$.
-However, when spin-spin interactions are included, the degeneracy of the modes is lifted, resulting into two split linear modes and two split quadratic modes.
+This means that each independent system would exhibit two linear modes, which would be the same for spin components $1$ and ${\bar 1}$.
+However, when spin-spin interactions are included, the degeneracy of the modes is lifted, resulting into four split linear modes.

 For easy-plane nematic phases with zero magnetization, the density of particles in the $a = 0$ spin state is $n_0 = 0$, while for spin states $a = \{ 1, {\bar 1} \}$ is $n_{1} = n_{\bar 1} \ne 0$.
-Sufficiently far below the phase boundary ${\widetilde q}_{c} ({\widetilde \Omega})$ shown in Fig.~\ref{fig:two} of the main text, the only available spin states are $a = \{1, {\bar 1} \}$.
+Sufficiently far below the phase boundary ${\widetilde q}_{c} ({\widetilde \Omega})$ shown in Fig.~2 of the main text, the only available spin states are $a = \{1, {\bar 1} \}$.
 In this regime, the total Hamiltonian simplifies to

 where the real space representation of the interaction part is